mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### Traefik Ingress Controller with Azure KeyVault CSI integration

-> The app team's knows that sooner rather than later they will need
+> The app team knows that sooner rather than later they will need
 > to expose their backend services outside their AKS cluster.
 Therefore,
 > they are tasked to deploy an Ingress Controller and their preference is Traefik.
 > They want to manage their secrets in a very secure manner, so they opted to use